 The inflorescence is a 1 to 4 inch tall spike, holding whorls of flowers, which rises from the upper leaf axils.
 The spike can have 1 to 5 whorls (but usually only 1 to 3), distinctly separated from each other, each whorl containing 2 to 8 flowers.
 Spike stems have silvery hair also.

 Flowers: Each flower is in the pea-flower design with 5 petals - one larger banner (or standard) petal at the top, 2 smaller lateral petals that project forward and two at the base forming what is called the keel.
-The keel petals are fused at the tip and enclose the reproductive parts.
+The keel petals are fused at the tip and enclose the reproductive parts - stamens and style.
 Petals are dark blue in color with a patch of whitish lines on the throat of the banner that act as nectar guides.
 The banner also has a distinct keel in the center.
 The calyx of the flower is bell shaped with 5 lobes but divided so as two appear as 2 main lobes - the lower lobe extending far forward around the keel petals - all covered with dense silvery hair.
 Flower fade to yellowish or brown.

 Seed: The fruit is an egg-shaped hairy beaked pod, less than 1/4 inch long, containing a single 1/16 inch triangular smooth reddish-brown seed.
 Plants must usually be 2 to 3 years old before they bloom and produce seed.
 There are about 9,000 seeds per ounce.
 They need 10 days of cold stratification plus scarification in order to germinate.

 Toxicity: This species is known to be poisonous to cattle, but they usually avoid it.